Harmony – Book Now

-The Harmony test is a blood test that looks for whether your baby has Down Syndrome, Edward or Patau Syndrome.
+The Harmony test is a blood test that looks for whether your baby has Down’s Syndrome, Edward’s or Patau’s Syndrome.
 In these conditions there are 3 copies of certain chromosomes instead of 2 (“Trisomy”).
 The test looks at DNA from the baby that is present in the mothers bloodstream.

-This test is not currently available on the NHS.
-It will be available on the NHS from April 2018 for some groups of women.
-You can book this test at Somerset Early Scans from 10 weeks of pregnancy onwards.
+You can have this test at Somerset Early Scans from 10 weeks of pregnancy onwards.

-Like all tests, the Harmony test has a small risk of it being incorrect.
-It may report a low risk of the baby being affected when in fact the baby does have the condition.
+Like all tests, the Harmony test has a small risk of being incorrect.
+It may report a low probability of the baby being affected when in fact the baby does have the condition.

 Another aspect of test performance is its “positive predictive value” (PPV).
 This is the likelihood that a result stating a high chance that the baby has the condition, is correct.